nilscox/expect/packages/expect/README.md

 ### The expect function

 The library's default export is a function that must be called with only one argument: the value under test (i.e. the value on which we will execute an assertion).
-This function returns an object containing all assertions from the core package, along with the ones registered through a plugin and the custom assertions that you may have implemented.
+This function returns an object containing all assertions from the core package, along with the ones registered through plugins and your own.

 ```ts
 import expect from '<this package>';